 Yes, you can.
 Let the peaches thaw and pat them dry.

 Yes, you can but I really don’t recommend it.
 They have a soft texture and hold additional liquid which could result in a soggy mess.

 Tips to Make the Perfect Peach Crumble

 Peach crumble is easier to cut into servings if it’s chilled.
-However, it’s delicious warm so I will often just scoop it out instead of cutting it.
+However, if it’s deliciously warm, I will often just scoop it out of the pan instead of cutting it.
 I also wouldn’t worry about trying to cut it into squares.
 Scooping it out with a spoon gives a rustic homemade feel that’s perfect for casual entertaining.

 I used a 9×13 pan.
 Use two 8×8 pans so you can serve one and freeze one for later.